aloklearning/react-spaceship-finder/README.md

 ### Instructions

-- Once you are able to run the project.
-Simply hit
+- A very well versed illustrations has been provided to best help out the users to understand how the app looks and works like.
+Please click [here](https://github.com/aloklearning/react-spaceship-finder/blob/main/src/assets/github_resources/MrLittleZSearchingApp_Alok_Kumar_2023-02-08.pdf).

 ## Submission Checklists